 This project which commenced in early 2021 aims to use pigs to strip-graze an unproductive, compacted piece of land and then reseed with wildflowers carefully selected to benefit our precious pollinators.

-This project will transform an unattractive piece of scrub land into a wild flower meadow over time.
+This project is transforming an unattractive piece of scrub land into a wild flower meadow over time.
 As the flowers are establishing bee hotels will be incorporated and local bee keepers will be offered the opportunity to introduce bee hives.

 We are lucky enough to have been given permission from Raveningham Estate to rehome some of our pigs and set them to work on conservation grazing of woodland.

 The pigs uproot and disrupt the growth of invasive plants such as nettles and brambles.
 Their manure fertilises the earth and their activity leaves the ideal circumstances for woodland flora to re-establish once they move on.

 It is also a heavenly environment for pigs.
 They love foraging for acorns, bramble roots and berries which enrich their diet.
 The woodland cover also protects them from the sun and being a pink pig, pale skin can leave them susceptible to sun burn.
 Woods are a pig's paradise and they do some good while they are there.